-- Dr. Olesen is noted for his volunteer work at La Mesa Penitentiary in Tijuana Mexico, where for ten years, he donated his reconstructive surgical skills to prisoners with congenital or acquired deformities.
+- Dr. Olesen is noted for his volunteer work at La Mesa Penitentiary in Tijuana Mexico, where, for ten years, he donated his reconstructive surgical skills to prisoners with congenital or acquired deformities.

 Involving You for True Success

 With patient care, safety, and a comfortable environment in place, Dr. Olesen and his wife Marie (a healthcare administrator) made another decision that was unusual at the time.
-They decided to survey their visitors and ask them how to make LJC even better than before.
+They decided to survey their patients and ask them how to make LJC even better than before.